 The excisional procedure should remove the entire transformation zone and have interpretable margins (avoiding tissue disruption or cautery artifact), with some preferring cold knife conization to laser excision or LEEP.
 Sampling of the endocervical canal above the cone specimen is advised at the time of the excisional procedure.

 Adenocarcinoma-in-situ (AIS) is a common finding when AGC is reported.
 Unlike squamous lesions, AIS may be multifocal.
 If an excisional procedure is performed, the margin status is an important predictor of residual disease in the cervix, with persistent AIS occurring in more than 50% of woman with positive margins.
 Even with negative margins, there may be residual or recurrent AIS or even adenocarcinoma, so close surveillance is required.
 Co-testing with cervical cytology and HPV at 12 months is appropriate.
 Any further evidence of glandular disease will require repeat conization.

 AIS and cervical adenocarcinoma are the most common glandular neoplasias associated with an AGC cytology result.
-However, many other cancers may be the cause of abnormal glandular cells on cervical cytology.
+However, other cancers may be the cause of abnormal glandular cells on cervical cytology.
 Endometrial lesions are the most common.
-Cancers of the fallopian tubes and ovaries, and rarely intra-abdominal cancers have also been reported.
+Cancers of the fallopian tubes, ovaries, and rarely intra-abdominal cancers have been reported.

 Salani R, Puri I, Bristow RE., Adenocarcinoma in situ of the uterine cervix: a metaanalysis of 1278 patients evaluating the predictive value of conization margin status.
 Am J Obstet Gynecol.
 2009 Feb;200(2):182.e1-5. doi: 10.1016/j.ajog.2008.09.012.
 Epub 2008 Nov 18.